isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

         }
     }

-The iterative allocator is globally selected for address assignments.
-The random allocator is globally selected for prefix delegation.
+The iterative allocator is globally selected for address assignments, while the random allocator is globally selected for prefix delegation.
 These settings are selectively overridden at the subnet level.

-In the following sections, we describe the supported allocators and recommend when to use them.
+The following sections describe the supported allocators and their recommended uses.

 .. note::